uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 * ``systemd-timer``: A systemd timer to be active while the AppConfiguration is deployed.

-The field ``name`` is the name of the file, directory, database, systemd service or timer to be created or operated on.
+The field ``name`` is the name of the file, directory, database, systemd service or timer to be created or operated on. ``names`` can be used as a shortcut for several App Config Items to which the same other settings apply.

 The field ``template`` identifies a file or directory that is to be used as a template for creating the new item.
 The corresponding field ``templatelang`` states how the template